 Areas to Treat for Flea Control

-To control a serious flea infestation, repeat this treatment every 2-3 weeks for at least 6 weeks.
+To control a serious flea control indoor infestation, repeat this treatment every 2-3 weeks for at least 6 weeks.
 Once it seems the fleas are under control, you should implement a maintenance treatment every 4-6 weeks thereafter.
 At the same time you’re treating your home and yard, use flea treatment such as Frontline Plus or Advantage II on your pet.

 The immature flea, when protected by a cocoon, can survive over 4 months in carpet, so vacuum and treat the carpets thoroughly.

-These indoor flea control tips are provided to you from Graeme Stephens an IICRC 2001 Master Restoration Technician.
+These flea control indoor tips are provided to you from Graeme Stephens an IICRC 2001 Master Restoration Technician.
 For more flea control help, talk to the experts, please phone 0800 199 399, or alternatively email Auckland Steam n Dry.